criteo/mesos-term/README.md

 ![authorized users](doc/images/authorizations.png?raw=true "Authorizations")

-For security reasons, it has been decided to not allow admins of an application to log in a container in the case the Mesos task runs as `root` or no user (meaning the user running Mesos, i.e., most probably `root`).
+For security reasons, it has been decided to not allow administrators of an application to log in a container in the case the Mesos task runs as `root` or no user (meaning the user running Mesos, i.e., most probably `root`).
 Only super administrators can debug those containers.